BUT...WHAT'S THE PROBLEM

 Systemic economic inequality keeps people from achieving goals that were once attainable— home ownership, access to quality health care, child care, and retirement.
 Meanwhile, political corruption and policies siphon wealth to the top, insulating the wealthy, while the rest struggle to survive.

-Our democratic system and the very fabric of our constitution are being tested like never before.
-Rights we once took for granted are being ignored or stripped away, election integrity is being undermined, and freedom of speech and press are under constant attack.
+Our democratic system and the very fabric of our Constitution are being tested like never before.
+Rights we once took for granted are being ignored or stripped away, election integrity is being undermined while voter suppression is literally undermining elections, and freedom of speech and press are under constant attack.
 The executive branch is operating with unprecedented power and minimal oversight.
 Historically, these are the warning signs of systems shifting to authoritarian rule.

 Digital surveillance and data collection practices increasingly compromise personal privacy and security.
 A perfect recent example: Meta and Google Users Targeted Over Anti-ICE Posts